Prologue: We Lie Best When We Lie To Ourselves

 But those lies weren't the worst.

 No, the worst were the ones she told herself.

 No, it didn't bother her when Harry refused to speak to her, much less acknowledge her existence, last month in the Ministry.
 It was fine that hardly anyone noticed that she'd been back for over seven months.
 When she saw pictures of Ginny with Harry and Ron, it didn't upset her that she'd been replaced in their lives.
 And when she thought of her parents, the fact that they'd died not remembering her didn't break her heart.
 Not at all.
 It didn't even bother her that she would spend her life alone in the prison of her own creation.
 She was fine.

 Lies.
 Lies.
 Lies.

 There were countless others lies that she told herself, each just as painful as the previous.

 The fact that she had coerced herself into thinking that she was okay, when she really wasn't – now that took talent.
 What took even more talent was telling herself that life would get better now that she was back in Britain.
 It was a rather brilliant talent that she'd picked up along the path of destruction she'd been walking down ever since even before the war ended.

-It came as easy to her as changing her socks.
+It came as easy to her as breathing.

-In any given day she could lie a hundred times to herself, all the while ignoring the truth that she was lost and dying inside.
+In any given day, she could lie a hundred times to herself, all the while ignoring the truth that she was dying inside.